If you want to get more organized around the house, cheap storage bins from discount stores like Dollar Tree can have a big impact on a small budget!

-Here’s a list of my favorite dollar store organization and storage products for 2018:
+Here’s a list of my favorite dollar store organization and storage products:

 1. Bucket with rope handle: This may be the best thing that Dollar Tree sells!
 I use this 2.5-gallon bucket to store cleaning supplies under the sink and just carry it from room to room when I’m doing my weekly chores.

 2. Space-saving storage container with lid: It’s easy to find what you’re looking for with this translucent storage container, which comes in blue, green and red.
 I have dishwasher and laundry detergent packs in mine.

 3. Plastic canister: Keep pantry pests like ants and roaches away by storing food in plastic containers.
 This one holds five pounds of rice and is perfect for other dry goods and snacks.

 4. Index card file boxes: These little containers aren’t just for index cards!
 I have spare keys in one and credit cards in another.
 They’re small enough to fit easily into my desk drawer.